pupilfirst/pupilfirst/docs/users/coaches.md

 You can add new coaches using the _Add New Coach_ option, and edit them by clicking on the name on this list.
 Coaches have a few additional properties unique to them:

-**Should the coach profile be public?** \
-If this option is turned on for at least one coach, it will enable the public coaches index page at the `/coaches` path on your school.
+**Should the coach profile be public?**: If this option is turned on for at least one coach, it will enable the public coaches index page at the `/coaches` path on your school.
 This page will list coaches that have been marked public using this setting.

-**Connect Link**\
-When a coach is publicly listed, this link will also be displayed on the `/coaches` page.
+**Connect Link**: When a coach is publicly listed, this link will also be displayed on the `/coaches` page.
 This link can be used to allow students to connect with a coach outside of the platform, via tools such as _Calendly_.

 ## Assigning coaches to students